PlutoLang/plutolang.github.io/docs/Runtime Environment/Table.md

 ```
 ---
 ### `table.find`
-Looks for an element in a table.
+Search a table for an element, returning its value.
 #### Parameters
 1. The table to check.
 2. The callback function responsible for checking each element.